Love Beneath our Feet

 Rail cut through forest.
 Steel carried trunks.
 Riverbeds redirected.
 Industry measured value in board feet and shipment schedules.
 Nearby lie giant logs — relics of that era — moss softening their circumference.
 Once upright.
 Once canopy.
 Now sectioned.
 Displayed.

 My hand rests against one.
 The moss is cool.
 The rings visible.
-Time compressed into circles.
+This is time compressed into circles.

 Fire built cities.
 Cadence swept floors.
 Watchfulness endured centuries.